 The 19th head coach in Franklin & Marshall history, Dan Wagner enters his 15th season as the squad's mentor this fall.
 A three-time National Soccer Coaches Association of America (NSCAA)/Adidas Mid-Atlantic Region Coach of the Year, the only active coach in the region to win the award three times, Wagner has turned the Diplomats into a consistent national player.

 The 2013 season was also one for the record books as the Diplomats’ memorable campaign resulted in a remarkable run in the NCAA Tournament that reached all the way to the Elite Eight, where F&M fell to eventual champion Messiah.
 The Diplomats advanced further in the tournament than any other team in program history, picking up wins over Catholic (1-0) in the first round, Dickinson in the second (3-0) and Rose-Hulman (3-0) in the sectional semifinals.

 Centennial Conference (CC) Champions in 2013 for the first time in program history, F&M entered the tournament winners of five straight that included a 2-1 (2OT) victory over Dickinson on Nov.
 10 for its first conference championship.

 F&M registered a 17-4-2 record on the season, good for the most wins in program history.
-Thirteen times the Diplomats shut out their opponent on the year, also a team record, and the second highest total in conference history.
+Thirteen times the Diplomats shut out their opponent for the year, also a team record, and the second highest total in conference history.
 F&M closed out the season at No. 8 in the nation, the fifth-highest ranking ever by a CC school and the best finish since 2006.

 Guiding his team to unprecedented heights in 2013, Wagner was named the Southeastern Pennsylvania Soccer Coaches Association (SPSCA) College Coach of the Year, becoming only the third non-Philadelphia based coach to receive the award.